synyi/poplar/doc/en.md

 When data is a string，it has the same effect as a JSON which `content` is the content of the string, other things are all `[]`.

+All SBC-cased blank character `\u3000` and multiple continuous blank character in `content` will be replaced by a single blank character.

+The coordinate of `Label` is calculated by the result after replacement.

-After constuct, the svg will be displayed in the html element.
+After construct, the svg will be displayed in the html element.

 #### config